NatsumachiAria/cicd-project-hands-on/devsecops-clone-netflix-app/README-myver.md

 There is no other purpose.

-Project "devsecops-clone-netflix-app" - infra is not done yet.
+Project "devsecops-clone-netflix-app" - infra is done except EKS cluster.

-bash script don't run correctly.